 |Total Council spending, by activity||$000||%|

-Many of our activities are paid for by our non-rates revenue (especially dividends, user charges, and funding from NZTA and others).
+Much of the spending in the above table is paid for by our non-rates revenue, especially dividends, user charges, and funding from NZTA and others.

 For context, we've presented it in two ways: The number of cents spent on each activity per dollar of rates that you pay, and what this works out to be per week for the average residential ratepayer.
-For example, the average home-owner pays around $3.70 per week for parks and open spaces.
+For example, the average home-owner pays around $4.93 per week for parks, heritage and coastal environment.

 |How your rates will be spent||Cents per dollar of rates paid||Average residential rates per week|